linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

 for both Linkerd and Istio.
-These numbers showed that Linkerd was dramatically faster and that Linkerd's resource consumption was also dramatically smaller in all factors except one—Linkerd's data plane (i.e. its proxies) consumed slightly more CPU than Istio at the highest level of load.
+These numbers showed that Linkerd was dramatically faster and that Linkerd's resource consumption was also dramatically smaller in all factors except one—Linkerd's data plane (i.e. its proxies) consumed more CPU than Istio at the highest level of load.

 Two years later and after many releases from both projects, we decided to revisit these experiments.